letiviada/mmsc_dissertation/README.md

 \end{align*}
 $$

-### Example 2: DAE system with two differential variables
+### Example 2: DAE system with two differentiable variables
 This example involves solving a medium complexity DAE system.
 The system is defined as follows:

 $$